Haxxnet/Compose-Examples/README.md

 - [DocuSeal](examples/docuseal) - Create, fill, and sign digital documents (alternative to DocuSign).
 - [Koillection](examples/koillection) - Koillection is a self-hosted service allowing users to manage any kind of collections.
 - [VoucherVault](examples/vouchervault) - Django web application to store and manage vouchers, coupons, loyalty and gift cards digitally.
 Supports PWA, offline caching, expiry notifications, transaction histories, file uploads and OIDC SSO.
+- [ReportBurster](examples/reportburster) - ReportBurster is a self-hosted, open-source BI application and an alternative to commercial software like Crystal Reports, SSRS, Tableau, or Power BI.

 ### Pastebins